polpo/imagescribbler/README.md

 Since this is a clone of an existing device, it's licensed [CC0](https://creativecommons.org/public-domain/cc0/).
 Do whatever you want with it!

+Want to buy one fully assembled or just a bare PCB?
+[JCM-1 has them!](https://jcm-1.com/product/imagescribbler-localsquawk-option-card/)

 ## Differences between the original ImageWriter II/LQ LocalTalk Option and the ImageScibbler LocalSquawk Option

 - Footprint to allow either DIP-8 or DIP-14 sized oscillator